Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 A hemorrhoidectomy is surgery to remove a hemorrhoid.

 How to prepare for a hemorrhoidectomy:

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you what medicines to take or not take on the day of your surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 Tell a healthcare provider if you have ever had an allergic reaction to an antibiotic.
 Arrange for someone to drive you home after surgery.

 What will happen during a hemorrhoidectomy:

 You may be given general anesthesia to keep you asleep and free from pain during surgery.
 You may instead be given local or spinal anesthesia to numb the surgery area.
 With local or spinal anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.
 Your surgeon will make one or more incisions near your hemorrhoid and then remove your hemorrhoid.
-He may close your incisions with stitches or leave them open.
-He may place packing in your rectum to control bleeding.
+He or she may close your incisions with stitches or leave them open.
+He or she may place packing in your rectum to control bleeding.
 A bandage will be placed over your incisions.